alexanderwendt/sklearn_ml_toolbox/README.md

 - OMX_S21_Class_y_Feature_X_Construction: S21 is used only to generate new features for the test data.
 Generated labels are ignored.
 - OMX_S30_Analysis_Feature_Selection: Feature analysis of the X data as well as methods for feature selection, e.g. lasso regression for training data
 - OMX_S31_Analysis: Feature analysis of the X test data
 - OMX_S40_Model_[Type]: Model optimization for the model [Type].
-Only SVM has been optimized so far.
+Only SVM has been optimized so far
-- OMX_S50_Prediction: A saved model is loaded together with prepared test data and a class prediction is made.
+- OMX_S50_Prediction: A saved model is loaded together with prepared test data and a class prediction is made
+- ...py: Functions used in the notebooks

 ## Data for the Template
 To demonstrate the machine learning toolbox, the problem of classifying the trend of the swedish OMXS30 stock index was selected.
 From the raw data, future samples were used to detemine the current trend.
 The challenge is to recognize the correct trend, which is simple when looking backward, but hard in advance or in the current moment.
 The trend is classified in positive and negative trend.